quickshell-mirror/quickshell/BUILD.md

 At least Qt 6.6 is required.

 All features are enabled by default and some have their own dependencies.

-### QML Library
-If you wish to use a linter or similar tools, you will need the QML Modules for it to pick up on the types.

-To disable: `-DINSTALL_QML_LIB=OFF`

 ### Crash Reporter
 The crash reporter catches crashes, restarts quickshell when it crashes,